ThePalaceProject/web-patron/README.md

 - `npm run storybook` - This will run the storybook application to preview and develop components in isolation.

 The application will start at the base URL of `localhost:3000`.
 (NOTE: `npm run dev:https` will also make the site available using your computer's IP address.
 For example, https://192.168.1.15:3000.)

-### Running with Decryption

-This app supports read online for encrypted books only in the AxisNow format, and if you have access to the [Decryptor](https://github.com/nypl-simplified-packages/axisnow-access-control-web)

-To run with decryption:

-- Run `npm login --registry=https://npm.pkg.github.com`.
-You will need a Github Personal Access Token to use as your password.
-- Run `npm install` as normal.
-- The app will automatically pick up the installed optional `@nypl-simplified-packages/axisnow-access-control-web` package, and run with decryption enabled.

 ### ENV Vars and Building